 Aaron Thornell has been with CoEnergy since it was founded in 2018.
-He continues to work with the Ottawa Renewable Energy Co-operative, where he joined the team as a Communications Associate a year after stepping into the role of lead volunteer and coordinator.
-Aaron is committed to supporting and expanding the growth of renewable energy infrastructure in the Ottawa region where he grew up.
-He is a firm believer in grassroots approaches to achieving positive social and environmental change, reinforced through his studies of Community Development and History at St. Francis Xavier University.
-He is a former OceanPath Fellow, and currently volunteers with various community organizations towards social and ecological justice.
+He continues to work with the Ottawa Renewable Energy Co-operative, CoEnergy’s sister co-operative.
+Aaron is committed to ensuring that the transition to a low-carbon future is just and equitable.
+He is a firm believer in the co-operative model, and a grassroots approaches to achieving positive social and environmental change.
+Aaron holds a Bachelor of Arts in Community Development and History from St. Francis Xavier University.
+He is a former OceanPath Fellow, and currently volunteers with various community organizations towards social and climate justice.

 Board of Directors

 Dick Bakker has been actively involved in the Renewable Energy Industry since 2002, and a vocal advocate of all renewable energy options for many years.
 He has been operating a Micro-Fit solar system since June 2010 at his property in Manotick Station.
 Dick has 20 years of sales and management experience in the telecommunications industry with companies such as Telesat Canada, Cisco and a number of smaller firms.
 He now operates a seasonal event retail store.
 Dick has a BA (Politics) and MBA from Queen’s University.